-Modern web dev stuff I am, after all, learning while working on a WYTIWYS (What You Tree Is What You Search) corpus query interface and a recipe website for programmers.
+Modern web dev stuff I stumbled upon while working on a WYTIWYS (What You Tree Is What You Search) corpus query interface and a recipe website by and for programmers.

 Setting up nvm (Node Version Manager)